ravithejaburugu/ravitest/sourcing/TwitterStream/TwitterProducerStreaming/README.md

   * `KAFKA_TOPIC_NAME`: A Topic to be used by Kafka Producer to write the message and Kafka Consumer to read from the same.

 ## Note:
-* Twitter Account handles are included in the config file.
+* Twitter Account handles are included in the config file as a Dictionary-key:Value pair (Key- HandleNames, Value-Userids).
 For any updates in the Twitter Accounts/Hashtags to be modified at the same location ('HASHTAGS' list in the config.py).
 To get these changes reflected, Streaming program has to be recompiled and re-run.

 Once deployed and run, the script should stream the tweets and data is to be published in MongoDB.